Twin to Twin Transfusion Syndrome (TTTS) Attorneys

 Medical Interventions Available to Correct This Condition

-Modern medicine now enables doctors to treat twin to twin transfusion syndrome using interventions intended to equalize the blood flow to the developing fetuses.
+Modern medicine now enables doctors to treat twin-to-twin transfusion syndrome using interventions intended to equalize the blood flow to the developing fetuses.

-Today, specialists and surgeons can use amniocentesis or laser surgery to equalize the blood flow during the critical developmental stages.
+Today, specialists and surgeons can use amniocentesis or laser surgery to equalize the blood flow during critical developmental stages.
 In addition, when feasible, a treating physician may elect to induce labor to reduce the chance of further TTTS complications.

 Twin to Twin Transfer Syndrome Long-Term Effects